Hodgson Vale

 Residential development activity is lower than average in Hodgson Vale according to AreaSearch's national comparison of local real estate markets

-Hodgson Vale has seen very limited development activity, averaging one approval per year over the five-year period from 2017 to 2021.
-This resulted in a total of seven dwellings approved during this time.
-The low development levels are typical of rural areas where housing needs are modest and construction activity is constrained by local demand and infrastructure capacity.
+Hodgson Vale has seen limited development activity with an average of one approval per year over the past five years, resulting in a total of seven dwellings.
+This low level of development is typical of rural areas where housing needs are modest and construction activity is constrained by local demand and infrastructure capacity.
+It should be noted that with such low approval numbers, yearly growth figures and relativities can fluctuate significantly based on individual projects.

-It should be noted that with such low approval numbers, yearly growth figures and relativities can vary significantly based on individual projects.
-Hodgson Vale has substantially lower development levels compared to the rest of Queensland and is also below national averages.
-Recent development in the area has been exclusively detached houses, catering primarily to families seeking a rural lifestyle and more space.
-The estimated population density per dwelling approval is 1053 people, reflecting the quiet and low-activity development environment.
+Hodgson Vale has substantially lower development levels compared to the rest of Queensland and national averages.
+Recent development in the area has been exclusively detached houses, catering primarily to families seeking a rural lifestyle and space.
+The estimated population density is 1053 people per dwelling approval, reflecting its quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, Hodgson Vale is projected to add 271 residents by 2041 if current trends continue.

 Frequently Asked Questions - Development